 Protein-Rich Meal and Snack Options

-Other options include snacks like Greek yogurt, cottage cheese, or even a glass of milk.
-These foods are naturally rich in casein and can help fuel overnight recovery.
+Good options include Greek yogurt, cottage cheese, or a glass of milk, all of which are naturally rich in casein protein.

 Using Clean Eatz Kitchen for Convenient Nighttime Protein